john-hawkins/minvime/README.md

 errors that are too high ot too low, or as costs for predictions above a specified margin of error.

+#### Caveats

+In order to produce a MAPE score regardless of the distribution we add a nominal value of 0.0001 to calculate the percentage error when actuals are zero.
+There are many situations in which this would not be acceptable, for example when the quantities being prediced are in fact very low value real numbers.
+If your target distribution has many zero values and is confined to values that very close to zero then please ignore the MAPE estimates.

 # Usage